bihor/backendtools/Documentation/Introduction/Index.rst

 Tool 6: helps you to find images with no title- oder alternative-text.
 This tool can set that values for you too.

+Tool 7: helps you to find missing images.
+This tool shows you where they are used.

-Tool 7: you can import simple redirect rules form your .htaccess to the table sys_redirect.
+Tool 8: you can import simple redirect rules form your .htaccess to the table sys_redirect.

-Tool 8: you can check all your entries of sys_redirect, if the target links are reachable.
+Tool 9: you can check all your entries of sys_redirect, if the target links are reachable.

-Tool 9: shows differences between RealURL-pagepath (in tx_realurl_pathdata) and Slug (in pages).
+Tool 10: shows differences between RealURL-pagepath (in tx_realurl_pathdata) and Slug (in pages).
 Note: the old RealURL-tables must be present!
 Note: this tool was removed in version 4.0.0.

-Tool 10: unzip a zig file in the fileadmin-folder.
+Tool 11: unzip a zig file in the fileadmin-folder.
 Note: this tool was removed in version 3.0.0.

 Since version 4.2.0 there are some dashboard widgets available too.